Have you noticed the dozens of different soy sauces at Asian/Korean stores and wondered which one you should buy?

 these are saltier, less sweet soy sauce among

-.
+the commercial options.
 Guk ganjang can be used to season soup and vegetable dishes called namul.
 And if you are vegan, you can use this instead of fish sauce for making kimchi too!
 Make sure to look for the one that is naturally brewed.

 3) 양조간장 Yangjo ganjang (commercial naturally brewed soy sauce